 She was right.
 In Latin America the C, Z, and S noises are all pronounced as /s/.

-To perfect your pronunciation, listen to Spanish-language programmes and copy how they speak.
-Try Spanish-language music and sing along.
+To perfect your pronunciation, listen to Spanish-language programs and copy how they speak.
+Try Spanish language music and sing along.
 It’s instinctive to mimic accents when we sing.
 This is a natural way to “pick up” a better Spanish accent.
 You can also watch Spanish-language telenovelas soap operas.
-My favourite show with a Chilean accent is ¿Dónde está Elisa?
+My favorite show with a Chilean accent is ¿Dónde está Elisa?
 It’s a drama series from 2010 about the missing daughter of a media tycoon.